sverrejb/bru/README.md

 * **Send and recieve text to clipboard.** No more typing things manually or struggeling with long URL's you rather browse on your computer.

-> Built on iroh, which technically makes this *iroh-bru*.
+> Built on iroh, which kind of makes this *iroh-bru*.
 No relation to Scotland's
 > **other** national drink.

 ## License